-HRM200 4.5 Quarter Credits Human Resources Management This course serves as an introductory course in human resources management (HRM) with a particular emphasis on the disciplines used by business professionals.
-Using the Employee Life Cycle as a framework, the class will explore the historical evolution and philosophical foundations of the field as well as examine the current practices that are being used to support human resources in the workplace.
-Future HRM challenges will be examined and the emerging concept of strategic HRM will be highlighted.
+HRM200 Human Resources Management 4.5 Quarter Credits This course serves as an introductory course in human resources management (HRM) with a particular emphasis on the disciplines used by business professionals.
+Using the Employee Life Cycle as a framework, the class will explore the historical

-HSA400 Leadership in Healthcare 6.0 Quarter Credits In this course, students will analyze the foundations of leadership within the context of healthcare, including various types of theories and styles.
+HSA400 Leadership in Healthcare 6.0 Quarter Credits

+In this course, students will analyze the foundations of leadership within the context of healthcare, including various types of theories and styles.
 They will also explore leadership and followership in the solution of organizational challenges.
 In addition, students will evaluate leadership skills applicable to organizational management in healthcare.